MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan.md

 ### Azure Virtual Network connectivity & traffic flow

-This section will focus only on connectivity from an Azure Virtual Network perspective.
+This section focuses only on connectivity from an Azure Virtual Network perspective.
 As shown in the diagram below, both Virtual Network1 and Virtual Network2 will have a Virtual Network peering directly to its local regional hub.

 The diagram shows how all Azure native resources in Virtual Network1 and Virtual Network2 will learn routes under their "Effective Routes".
-A Secure Hub with Routing Intent enabled will always send the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to peered Virtual Networks, plus any additional prefixes that have been added as "Private Traffic Prefixes" - see [Routing Intent Private Address Prefixes](/azure/virtual-wan/how-to-routing-policies#azurefirewall).
+A Secure Hub with Routing Intent enabled will always send the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to peered Virtual Networks, plus any other prefixes that have been added as "Private Traffic Prefixes" - see [Routing Intent Private Address Prefixes](/azure/virtual-wan/how-to-routing-policies#azurefirewall).
 In our case, since Routing Intent is enabled, all resources within Virtual Network1 and Virtual Network2 will have the default RFC 1918 address with a next-hop of their local regional hub firewall.
 All traffic ingressing and egressing the Virtual Networks will always transit the Hub Firewalls.
-Please see the traffic flow below for more detailed information.
+See the traffic flow below for more detailed information.

 ![Diagram of Dual-Region Azure VMWare Solution with Virtual Networks](./media/dual-region-virtual-wan-4.png)